 1. Do You Actually Need a Car?

-Recent data suggests that while car ownership is high, the rise of remote work and micro-mobility has shifted needs.
-Over 4% of cars sold in the US are for luxury purposes.
-Before committing, ask yourself if you need or want it.
-Some buy for prestige, while others need day-to-day utility.
-If your city has great infrastructure, you might even consider the car-free lifestyle to save thousands annually.
+Recent data indicates that although car ownership is high, the advent of remote working and micro mobility has changed their requirements.
+Ask yourself before buying if you need or want it.
+Some people purchase them for prestige, while others require daily use.
+If your city is on a level with infrastructure, you may even be tempted to consider the car-free lifestyle, saving thousands of dollars a year.

 2. Should You Lease or Buy?